-divorces will involve a period of time when the husband and wife have a difficult time communicating but with the passage of time, they usually are able to resolve issues such as child support and visitation.
-However, when "fault grounds" exist, it can take much longer to reach a point where their communication returns to a level where they're able to resolve those issues.
+In contrast to separation, a divorce from bed and board can only be granted upon the "fault ground" of cruelty or desertion, which tends to aggravate a relationship even more than it already is.
+Almost all divorces will involve a period of time when the husband and wife have difficulty communicating, but with the passage of time, they are usually able to resolve issues such as child support and visitation.
+However, when "fault grounds" exist, it can take much longer to reach a point where their communication returns to a level that allows them to resolve those issues.

-There is an increased likelihood of counterclaims from the defendant when the relationship is aggravated because she may disagree that she is to blame for the failure of the marriage.
-In addition, bringing a divorce suit on "fault grounds" almost always costs more time and money then one based on a mutual separation.
+The likelihood of counterclaims from the defendant is also increased when the relationship is aggravated because she may disagree that she's to blame for the failure of the marriage.
+In addition, bringing a divorce suit on "fault grounds" usually costs more time and money than one based on a mutual separation.
 A great deal of time will be needed to provide counsel with enough facts to verify the allegations.
 Allegations will then need to be supported by interviewing any witnesses and possibly reviewing medical records and other evidence.